This page presents additional information about the Vital Syllabus project, in the form of answers to “frequently asked questions”.

 Q: How fixed is the classification of Vital Syllabus into 24 areas and the specified sub-areas?

-A: This classification is likely to undergo considerable changes in the weeks and months ahead:
+A: This classification is likely to undergo considerable changes in the months ahead:

 - To avoid unintentional duplication

 - To split large topics into separate components

 Further changes may take place at a later stage.
 This may include the addition of topics whose importance has newly become recognised.

 Q: What’s the best location to host the content of Vital Syllabus?

 A: For the time being, Vital Syllabus exists on the London Futurists website, with its own dedicated menu structure there.